Yashvant-Chhapwale/Caesar-Cipher/README.md

   - **Lack Of Security:** The security relies on the secrecy of the key, if someone knows the shift value, they can easily decrypt the message.
   - **Plaintext Patterns:** The structure of the plaintext (e.g., common letters, symbols, words and phrases) can be identified in the ciphertext, making it easier to decipher.

+### Note:
+  - The `Caesar Cipher` is usually designed for alphabetic characters, but it can be customized to accommodate numbers and symbols as well.

 ---

 ## Execution Flow